Off the bitten trail to Mardi Himal base camp

 The 5,587 m Mardi Himal overlaps with Mt Fishtail.

-Climb to the ridge top 50 m above the lodge and you find yourself above the clouds.
-The view is surreal with deep valleys on the either sides and snow peaks rising to the sky just across.
-The place have majestic sunset view over the Himalayan peaks sticking out of the clouds.
+Climb to the ridge top 50 m above the lodge, and you find yourself above the clouds.
+The view is surreal with deep valleys on either side and snow peaks rising to the sky just across.
+The place has a majestic sunset view over the Himalayan peaks sticking out of the clouds.

 Watching sunset from Badal danda en-route Mardi Himal base camp.

 At this altitude, we have come out to the alpine landscape with shrubby patches and grassland.
-The trail gets vertiginous at some point with steep drop down.
+The trail gets vertiginous at some point with a steep drop down.
 Altitude catches up and slows you down.
-However walking is energizing with immanent view of snow peaks and far reaching valley view under the wide open sky.
-High camp (3,550 m) is just about 3 hrs gradual uphill.
-There are only three lodges at High camp.
+However, walking is energizing with an imminent view of snow peaks and a far-reaching valley view under the wide open sky.
+High camp (3,550 m) is just about 3 hours of gradual uphill.
+There are only three lodges at High Camp.

 Sunset over Himalayan peaks as seen from Badal Danda.